jaemzware/analogarchivejs/README.md

    ```bash
    mkdir music
    ```
-   Copy your MP3 or FLAC files into the `music` directory.
+   Copy your MP3 or FLAC files into the `music` directory, or symlink an existing music folder (e.g., `ln -s /path/to/old/harddrive music`) to automatically discover all songs in subdirectories.

 3. **Configure environment** (optional - for Backblaze B2)
    ```bash